Keeping Families, Children, and Employees Safe

 Why does ChildServe still have COVID-19 requirements?

 ChildServe is unique in that we serve children with acute medical needs – these children are at a higher risk for serious outcomes from contracting COVID-19.
 While we serve many children who do not have complex medical needs, they often share treatment space or waiting rooms with those who do.
+Some individuals with complex medical needs may not be able to be vaccinated against COVID.

-As our COVID-19 Task Force monitors guidance from the CDC, it is clear that we need to keep up the fight against COVID-19.
 We appreciate the dedication families and staff have shown in protecting our community during this pandemic, and we look forward to the day where we can safely reduce restrictions.

 Do I need to wear a mask at ChildServe?